mbaumer/us_hep_funding/docs/_states/KY.md

 [Back to top](#top)
 ## KY-05 -- Rep. Harold Rogers (R) -- [Wikipedia](https://en.wikipedia.org/wiki/KY-05)
 ### Committees
-Harold Rogers is the #2 Democrat on the House Committee on Appropriations
+Harold Rogers is the #2 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```